 The wood

 I hand-carve my pieces individually, using some of the most beautiful hardwoods from around the world.
-I work with a variety of native Irish woods (yew, oak, willow, wild cherry, blackthorn & holly are sustainably and locally sourced) and bog-wood, as well as some exotic wood (rosewood, ebony wood, mahogany, to name a few.)
+But what I enjoy the most is working with the variety of native Irish timber (yew, oak, willow, wild cherry, ash, blackthorn & holly are sustainably and locally sourced), the ancient bog-wood, as well as some gorgeous exotic wood (rosewood, ebony wood, mahogany, to name a few.)

 I honor these rare and valuable woods by creating unique pieces and because I believe in eco-friendly hardwood practice, I use (and recycle) the off-cuts from musical instrument constructed by a local luthier as well as sustainably sourced Irish materials.